guillermoamaral/Webside/docs/api/changes/post.md

 Here, `suggestion` describes a set of `changes` that can be applied to mitigate the reported compilation error.

-For example, the following error is returned after trying to compile (via a `MethodDefinition`) the method `m` in `Number` with the source `^1 + `.
+For example, the following error is returned after trying to compile (via a `AddMethod`) the method `m` in `Number` with the source `^1 + `.
 Note that the interval corresponds the the missing part and there is no suggestion.

 ```json
 409